jobackman/rpg-archive/docs/dying-earth/session-notes/35-delving-deep.md

 Råsh inspekterar statyn och ser att statyn är fin på ett sätt som man inte på många åldrar kunnat göra.
 Inskriptionerna är mycker mycket nyare tillägg än vad statyn är.

-Rouya vinkar fram Aeryn till statyn, tar hans hand och lägger på statyn.
-Han känner någon förnimmelse...
-Aeryn transporteras bort, han står på akvedukten igen.
-Utan Aeris.
-Men Molnet som är diffust är där.
-Silhouetten från statyn är där..
+Rouya vinkar fram Aeryn till statyn, tar his hand and puts it on the statue.
+He feels some sensation...
+Aeryn is transported away, he stands on the aqueduct again.
+Without Aeris.
+But the cloud that is diffuse is there.
+The silhouette of the statue is there..

 Molnet säger: